jon-heard/obsidian-inline-scripts-library/tejs_mythicv2.md

 result = aPickWeight("", outcomes, 1, result)[0] + " - BASE=" + base;
 return [ "__Disposition__\n", result, getDetails(), "\n\n" ];
 ```
 ~~
+disposition {descriptor count} - Rolls for an NPC's disposition, modified by {descriptor count}: a required parameter representing the total of the NPC's activated descriptors (integer from -3 to 3).
+    - Example: 2 positively activated descriptors and 1 negatively activated descriptor would make a {descriptor count} of __1+1+(-1) = 1__.

+~~